toshiakit/Analyzing-Fitness-Data-from-Wearable-Devices-in-MATLAB/README.md

 Conclusion and the next steps - integrate your code into your app
 ----------------------------------------------------------------

-Despite my initial misgivings about the data, we were able to high prediction accuracy with Random Forest model with just 12 features.
+Despite my initial misgivings about the data, we were able to maintain high prediction accuracy with Random Forest model with just 12 features.
 However, Random Forest is probably not an ideal model to implement on a mobile app given its memory foot print and slow response time.

 The next step is to find a simpler models, such as [logistics regression](http://www.mathworks.com/help/stats/mnrfit.html), that can perform decently.
 You may need to do more preprocessing of the data to make it work.

 Finally, I have never tried this before, but you could generate C code out of MATLAB to incorporate it into an iPhone app.
-Watch this webinar for more details.
+Watch this webinar [MATLAB to iPhone Made Easy](http://www.mathworks.com/videos/matlab-to-iphone-made-easy-90834.html) for more details.
 I believe there will be an Android version of this webinar eventually.
-[MATLAB to iPhone Made Easy](http://www.mathworks.com/videos/matlab-to-iphone-made-easy-90834.html)

 ![MATLAB to iPhone Made Easy Webinar](html/iphoneWebinar.png)